 41 The Secretariat carries out the Cities Alliance Work Programme and manages its day-to-day operations.
 A primary function of the Secretariat is to actively facilitate the participation of members in the activities of the organisation.
 It also provides appropriate services to its Members, and generally facilitates the work of the partnership.

-42 The Secretariat is administered by and within the World Bank, and the World Bank serves as trustee of Cities Alliance financial resources.
-The Cities Alliance Secretariat Manager and staff are part of the Finance, Economics & Urban Development Department of the Sustainable Development Network, Vice Presidency of the World Bank.
+42 The United Nations Office for Project Services (UNOPS) serves as the Secretariat, and in such capacity administers the Cities Alliance financial resources.

-43 Cities Alliance Secretariat staff are World Bank staff members recruited and managed according to World Bank policies and procedures.
+43 Cities Alliance Secretariat staff are UNOPS staff members recruited and managed according to UNOPS policies and procedures.
 The Secretariat may accept staff members on secondment from other organisations and through junior professional and similar programmes.

 44 Under the overall direction of the Manager, the Secretariat has the following roles and responsibilities: